KunalSolanke/Microsoft_Engage_2021/server/Readme.md

 └── .gitignore
 ```

-> If you are using multer to save files on disc,configure it to save files inside pulblic>upload folder

 ## Dev Setup

-The docker files and environment variables are configured to be spin up mongo db inside one docker container and your applications inside another container.If you want to learn docker here is full [tutorial]()
+The docker files and environment variables are configured to be spin up mongo db inside one docker container and your applications inside another container.

-> NOTE : Please do not remove the environment the variables already present inside the env file

 ```bash
   #To start the containers